lavollmer/interactive-rating-component/README.md

 I began by setting up TailwindCSS, ReactJS, and my GitHub repository.
 Additionally, I configured the README template, added all design assets, integrated Google Fonts, and defined the color scheme.
 I ensured that all commits were successfully pushed to GitHub before beginning my project.

 Next, I reviewed the design layout to determine which sections would be reusable components.
-I created my application by using App.jsx while importing the Rating component.
-In the rating component, I had two sections - one would display all the information for the rating and the second (based on state management) would display the Thank You component.
-I had a reusable component of the rating button that was used for all the ratings' stylings.
-The other challenging part of this project was managing state and passing props throughout the application.
-I wanted to follow what the end user was selecting and pass it to the Thank You component while also managing submission for tailwindcss styling.
+In the App component, I created a CSS class that would apply to the entire screen to cover it with the selected background color and size.
+I created my application by starting with App.jsx and importing the Rating component where most of the application lives.
+In the rating component, I had two sections - one which would display all the information for the rating and the second (based on state management) would display the Thank You component.
+I created a reusable component called `ButtonCopy` for styling all the rating buttons.
+Another challenging aspect of this project was managing state and passing props throughout the application.
+I needed to track the user's selection and pass it to the Thank You component while also managing the submission state for TailwindCSS styling.

-When the end user selects a rating, it triggers a handleRatingClick which updates the isSubmitted state to set the rating to the number selected.
-Additionally, when the end user selects the submit button - it triggers a handleSubmit button which either says the end user needs to chose a rating or changes the setIsSubmitted to true that triggers the Thank You component to display in the Rating component.
+When the end user selects a number rating, it triggers a handleRatingClick which updates the isSubmitted state to set the rating to the number selected.
+Additionally, when the end user selects the submit button - it triggers a handleSubmit button which either says the end user needs to choose a rating or changes the setIsSubmitted to true that triggers the Thank You component to display in the Rating component.
+When the Thank You component displays, it shows the user's selected rating which is passed as a props rating.

+Additionally, I updated the index.html with the Google Fonts link, a meta description and a new icon to display.
+I ran a Lighthouse report to show that I had 100s in SEO, Best Pratices, and accessibility.
+I had a 99 rating in performance which I was satisfied with.

+Overall, this project challenged my knowledge of props management, useState management, tailwindCSS styling based on dynamic information and ReactJS component structure.
+I enjoyed working on this project and I think it turned out well!

 ### Built with